dgruber/wfl/README.md

-_wfl_ abstracts away from the underlying details of the processes, containers, and workload management systems. _wfl_ provides a simple, unified interface which allows to quickly define and execute a job workflow and changed between different execution backends without changing the workflow.
+_wfl_ abstracts away from the underlying details of the processes, containers, and workload management systems. _wfl_ provides a simple, unified interface which allows to quickly define and execute a job workflow and change between different execution backends without changing the workflow itself.

-_wfl_ does not come with many features but is be simple to use and enough to define and run jobs with dependencies.
+_wfl_ does not come with many features but is simple to use and enough to define and run jobs with dependencies.

 In its simplest form a process can be started and waited for: